aconcan/markdown-cv/index.md

 * As part of the program I spent time in Beijing, Shenzhen and Hong Kong, visiting their respecitve Irish embassies and receiving courses in mandarin, ICT, and Chinese business culture.

-`2019`
-Accenture
-Selected to participate in the Accenture Tech Visionaries Experience 2019.
-Developed and implemented a blockchain solution to a client problem using JS and Hyperledger Fabric.
-1st Place in the Visionaries Team Pitching Competition for our concept ‘FoodZap’.

 ## Interests
 <a href="https://www.seanchoiche.com/stayintouch">Public speaking</a>.
 8 hour recipes.
 The Economist, Lex Friedman, Hard Fork.
 Early-era Simpsons.
 Womens soccer.